 When such variance is permitted, course work completed at an institution of higher education that is not regionally accredited but hold national or specialized accreditation recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation (CHEA), may be considered for transfer credit on a case-by-case basis.
 Course work completed at an international institution also may be considered for transfer credit on a case-by-case basis.
 If such individual review is requested, the student must submit course descriptions and copies of course syllabi for those courses for which transfer credit is desired.
 The student also may be requested to submit an institutional catalog or program of study.

-Transfer courses must have been completed with a grade of B or higher.
+Transfer courses must have been completed at the graduate level with a grade of B or higher.
 Pass/Fail or S/U grading is not acceptable.
-Grades for courses taken at other institutions may not be used to replace grades for courses completed at TU.
+Grades and GPAs earned at other institutions are not transferable and may not be used to replace grades for courses completed at TU.
 The Graduate Transfer Petition can be found on the Registrar’s Office website.